What is the timeline of Drake's life?

 Mary Newman died.

 Aboard the Revenge and with the rank of vice-admiral, Drake helped lead the attack on the Spanish Armada.
+The naval engagements and ensuing storm cost the Armada so dearly that they would never seriously threaten England again.

 Drake was elected to Parliament to represent Plymouth.